philipperemy/financial-news-dataset/README.md

 # Financial News Dataset from Bloomberg and Reuters
-450,341 news from Bloomberg and 109,110 news from Reuters
+450,341 news from Bloomberg and 109,110 news from Reuters.

 ## License